request full CV ☛

 Ballard, Brett 2009, ‘Louise Boscacci: Form and Idea.’
 Ceramics: Art and Perception, vol. 74 (Feb), pp. 41–45 ☛

-2017 Tell me about the wind, King Street Gallery on William, Sydney, 26 April – 20 May.
+2017 Tell me about the wind, she said, King Street Gallery on William, Sydney, 26 April – 20 May.
+Solo.

 2016 Dark Forms, National Gallery of Australia: a curated exhibition by Dr Robert Bell from the Australian Decorative Arts and Design Collection, 13 November 2015 – 12 August 2016.